Learning in public changed how I build

 When people start sharing publicly, they often try to post every day or maintain some rigid schedule.
 This burns out fast and produces mediocre content.

-The only consistency that matters is showing up over months and years.
-Not daily posts.
-Not weekly newsletters.
-Just a pattern of sharing your work that people can rely on seeing when they check in.
+The useful consistency is showing up over months and years.
+Daily posts and weekly newsletters matter less than a pattern of sharing your work that people can rely on seeing when they check in.

 Start with what you're already doing

 The work is already happening.
-The sharing is just opening a window into it.
+Sharing opens a window into it.

 If you've been sitting on work waiting until it's ready to show, consider that it might already be interesting enough.
 The unfinished version, with all its rough edges and open questions, might be exactly what someone else needs to see today.